“Victoria” (or “Nao Victoria”, as well as “Vittoria”) was a Spanish carrack and the first ship to successfully circumnavigate the world.

-The first European to sail around the tip of Africa, Dias opened the doors for seafaring trade with India.
+He was the first European explorer to sail around the tip of Africa, proving the Atlantic Ocean connects to the Indian Ocean, which opened opportunities for a new trade route to India.

 One of the earliest forms of watercraft, the canoe was a simple, small wooden boat with an open top and was primarily used to navigate rivers.

 The Caravel was slightly smaller than the Carrack and was generally used for carrying cargo and fishing.
 They were faster than most vessels and therefore favored by pirates.